 - Spread batter over a parchment paper-lined half sheet pan or a pan sprayed with cooking spray.

-- Cook at 350 degrees for approximately 25 to 30 minutes until the top is brown.
+- Bake for approximately 25 to 30 minutes until the top is brown.
 Allow the oat mixture to cool completely before cutting into squares.

 - The finished texture will be soft.
 You can also serve hot into a bowl with nuts or other toppings.